wing5wong/artisan-whs-static/source/_events/2024-12-11_term-1-begins-year-12.md

 Form class for Years 9 & 13.
 Timetables/orientation for Y9.

 **Year 12 students** go to Hall with teachers of Y12 subjects for period 1.
-Organisation, timetables, new pupils etc then released to period 1 classes.

 9.50am – 10.50am Period 2